 [CW: The following story discusses multiple incidents of alleged domestic violence]

->

-> In 2009, while he was living in San Lorenzo, CA, Johnson was charged with domestic violence, battery, death threats, and destroying a phone to prevent the report of a crime.
-Johnson pleaded no contest in 2010 and was sentenced to three years of probation, community service, and was ordered to attend domestic violence counseling.
+Johnson was also the subject of a restraining order in 2014.
+That order stemmed from accusation that Johnson had struck a woman, knocking out her two front teeth.
+According to MMA Weekly in 2010 Johnson plead no contest to domestic violence, battery, making death threats, and destroying a phone to prevent the reporting of a crime.
+He was then sentenced to three years of probation, community service and was ordered to attend domestic violence counseling.

 Johnson last competed in MMA in 2017, in a UFC title bout versus Daniel Cormier.
 Recently Johnson’s manager stated that Johnson was planning a return to MMA in 2020.